 Instead of using drag, the Aerovane uses an airfoil to create spin.
-Bernoulli's principle, a fundamental law of fluids in motion, states that when flow speed increases, pressure decreases and vice versa.
-Just like an airplane wing is design so that air will flow more rapidly over the upper surface than the lower one, decreasing the pressure on the top surface and increasing the pressure on the bottom surface.
-This difference in pressure provides the lift that keeps the airplane in flight.
+It is based on Bernoulli's principle, a fundamental law of fluids in motion, states that when flow speed increases, pressure decreases and vice versa.
+Just like an airplane wing design when air flows more rapidly over the upper surface than the lower one, this will decrease the pressure on the top surface and increase the pressure on the bottom surface and thus creates lift that keeping the airplane in flight.
 In case of Aerovanes, as there are multiple vanes on a shaft, circular lift occurs, causing the arrow to spin.

 There are 3 main contributing factors that make Aerovanes quiet: